webplatform/docs/guides/getting_started_with_css/index.md

 ---
-title: getting started with css
+title: Getting started with CSS
+readiness: 'Ready to Use'
+summary: 'This guide covers the basic fundamentals of CSS, including CSS anatomy, selectors, and comments, and shows how to apply CSS rules to HTML content.'
 tags:
   - Tutorials
   - CSS
-readiness: 'Ready to Use'
-summary: 'This guide covers the basic fundamentals of CSS, including CSS anatomy, selectors, and comments, and shows how to apply CSS rules to HTML content.'
 uri: 'guides/getting started with css'

 ---
-# Getting started with CSS

-## Summary
+## <span>Summary</span>

 This guide covers the basic fundamentals of CSS, including CSS anatomy, selectors, and comments, and shows how to apply CSS rules to HTML content.

-## Introduction
+## <span>Introduction</span>

 This article covers the basics of CSS to help you get started with this powerful styling language.
 You will learn how to apply CSS to HTML documents, either as inline styles using `style` attributes, embedded styles in a `<style>` element in the document `<head>`, or as external files in their own documents.